Lanie-Chen/Lanie-Chen.github.io/geospatial_analysis.md

 {: .box-note}
 **[The Effect of COVID-19 on Housing Prices in New York City](https://storymaps.arcgis.com/stories/8ae61f1122aa46c1b210ec9923f5656b)**
-<small>Key words: R Studio, ArcGIS Pro, Exploratory Data Analysis, Spatial Models</small>
+<small>Key words: R Studio, ArcGIS Pro, EDA, Spatial Models</small>
 <br>
 <br>
 • Conducted an in-depth analysis of housing prices in New York City by utilizing data from 19,686 house points in 2020.